w3f/polkadot-wiki/docs/general/staking-dashboard.md

 The [Polkadot Staking Dashboard](https://staking.polkadot.network/#/overview) has **native [Ledger](./ledger.md) support**, meaning that you do not need an extension or a wallet to use it, just your Ledger device.
-Extension [metadata updates](../learn/learn-extrinsics.md#metadata-updates) are thus not necessary, you just need to keep your Ledger apps up-to-date.
+[Metadata updates](../learn/learn-extrinsics.md#metadata-updates) are thus not necessary, you just need to keep your Ledger apps up-to-date.

 Before using the dashboard make sure you have a Polkadot account in a Ledger device or a browser extension such as the [Polkadot-JS Extension](./polkadotjs.md#polkadot-js-extension) or